freeCodeCamp/guide/src/pages/progressive-web-apps/index.md

 * Installable: to the home screen through browser-provided prompts, allowing users to “keep” apps they find most useful without the hassle of an app store
 * Linkable: meaning they’re zero-friction, zero-install, and easy to share.
 The social power of URLs matters.

-These apps aren’t packaged and deployed through stores, they’re just websites that took all the right vitamins.
+These apps aren’t packaged and deployed through stores, they’re just websites that took all the right vitamins.<sup>1</sup>